The Lower East Side in Manhattan is one of the most fascinating neighborhoods in New York City.

 367 Grand Street

-It’s a chewy yeast roll similar to a bagel, but the bialy is baked, not boiled like a bagel.
+Bialys are a chewy yeast roll similar to a bagel, but baked and not boiled like bagels.

-The center is depressed but happily filled with garlic, poppy seeds, bread crumbs, or onions.
+The center is indented and filled with garlic, poppy seeds, or onions.
+They also come plain.

 In addition to bialys and bagels, bulkas (small loaves), or pletzels (Jewish flatbread, with onion and poppy seed) come fresh out of the giant oven.